A Summary of Our First Five Road Trips

 How Our RV Travel Adventures Started

-Click here for a post about us going full time, which was official on July 15, 2014
+Click here for a post about us going full time, which was official on July 15, 2014.

-We are so blessed that these two things happened at the same time and in fact, have to give Glory to God as it all was really a miracle!
+We are so blessed that these things happened at the same time and in fact, have to give Glory to God as it all was really a miracle!
 So we now had a dilemma, our grand baby boy is over 800 miles from our home.
 Bill is now ready to enjoy the retirement we planned for many years ago and be able to enjoy our grand baby.
 AND we want to travel.
 So we bought a 5th Wheel and now take our home with us wherever we go, which includes frequent visits with him!

 KOA Fredericksburg, VA, 10/10-11/19 (40 nights)